This October, join us as we celebrate Black history, arts and culture.

-Some UK Visa Application Centres (VACs) are resuming services where local restrictions allow.
+Many UK Visa Application Centres (VACs) have resumed services where local restrictions allow.
 Services will reopen in phases.

 To support customers accessing their documents, a limited number of VACs are opening for passport return only, before resuming wider services where local restrictions allow.